newatoms/beta/_private/pitches/stby.md

 * Create new audience
 * Grow existing audience
 * Give insights in the organisation
-* Show how good the product is
-* show how good the service or product is
+* show how good the service/product is
 * Improve relationship with existing audience